Your Workplace or Mine – or Somewhere in Croatia?

 Prices, Contracts, Duration of Projects

 No two projects are alike, just as no two clients are alike.
 For those reasons, it is difficult to provide a menu of offerings and associated prices.
-Total project costs depend on the type of work, the duration of the relationship, whether I am required to be onsite at your location, how many meetings it will take to launch the project, how much research is required to become a quasi-subject matter expert (I’m a “quick study” but it’s often necessary to conduct a significant amount of research to enable me to speak knowledgeably to your intended audiences on your behalf).
+Total project costs depend on the type of work, the duration of the relationship, whether I am required to be onsite at your location, how many meetings it will take to launch the project, and how much research is required to become a quasi-subject matter expert (I’m a “quick study” but it’s often necessary to conduct a significant amount of research to enable me to speak knowledgeably to your intended audiences on your behalf).

 Economies of Scale Apply